For a relatively small country, England is about as packed as it could be with historical attractions and landmarks.

 3. The Tower of London

-No tour of England would be complete without the Tower of London.
+No tour of England would be complete without the visiting the Tower of London.

 It’s hard to choose between some of London’s famous landmarks, frankly, but the Tower Of London just may be the most historically important of the bunch, and all of the best walking tours in London will include the Tower of London.

 Dating back to the days of William the Conqueror, it still looks like something of a stronghold right in the middle of London, near where the Tower Bridge crosses over the River Thames (which is also a great photo op!).